When a lifelong friendship ends in betrayal, the brutal details shock a small town community. Who killed Benjamin Eastman, and why?

 - Gruesome Randle Murder Case Comes to a Close With Sentencing Hearings

 Welcome back to Bite-Sized Crime.
 This week I’m bringing you a tragic story of friendship and betrayal.
-This episode includes graphic descriptions, so listener discretion is advised.
+This episode discusses sensitive topics and includes graphic descriptions, so listener discretion is advised.

 In June of 2018, the summer before his junior year, Benjamin was bouncing back and forth between his mother’s house, his brother Derek’s place, and the home where he lived with his father, BJ.
 He was enjoying the freedom of summer break, having just celebrated his sixteenth birthday, and was spending time with his friends and family without the worry of schoolwork or after-school commitments.